rks101/eglinux/README.md

 ----

-Let us discuss two interesting questions using ps, ls and permissions.
+Let us discuss two interesting questions using ps, ls, and permissions.

 Q1.
-If a program is owned by root or other user, how a non-root user can run it?
+If a program is owned by a root or another user, how a non-root user can run it?
 Hint: setUserId() bit.

 A. Follow the commands below and understand the output.
 ```